AdobeDocs/commerce-admin.en/help/customers/realtime-cdp-audiences.md

 You can use Real-Time CDP audiences in a Luma storefront or [headless](#headless-support) storefront.
 In a Luma storefront, audience information (segment membership) is stored in a cookie on the Commerce side.
 In a headless storefront, audience information is passed in the GraphQL API header as a parameter named: `aep-segments-membership`.

+ADD RELEASE NOTES LIKE INFO HERE...MAYBE MORE LIKE WHAT'S NEW???

 ## Storefront implementation

 The following tasks apply to both Luma and headless storefront implementations.
 To use Real-Time CDP audiences in Adobe Commerce, you must: